sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_frame_properties.rst

     propGetFloat(clip, string key_name[, integer "index", integer "offset"])

-returns only if value is float, throws an error otherwise (note: unlike Avisynth float frame properties internally use 64 bit doubles)
+If the content is not of floating point type, it throws an error.
+Until version 3.7.3, the internal representation of floating point numbers was 32-bit float.
+Starting from Avisynth 3.7.4, float frame properties are read as real 64-bit doubles.

 propGetString
 ~~~~~~~~~~~~~